jongwon254/Traffic-Simulation/README.md

 ![simulation](https://user-images.githubusercontent.com/36485235/164883648-07a057da-b8f8-45d1-85e0-5d98d81afaed.png)

 # Traffic Simulation
-Simulation to assess the impact of electric mobility on the utility grid.
+EV traffic simulation to assess the impact of electric mobility on the distribution grid with real mobility patterns and power profiles.

 ## Technologies
 - Language: Python